Ninja Creami Raspberry Sorbet

 Sherbet and sorbet are similar in that they are both fruit desserts made with fruit and sugar.
 The main difference is that sherbets include dairy-like milk or cream and have a consistency closer to ice cream and sorbets are completely dairy-free.

-Looking For More Recipes?
+Looking For More Ninja Creami Recipes?

-- Ninja Creami Peach Sorbet
+- Ninja Creami Raspberry Frozen Yogurt

 - Ninja Creami Peach Ice Cream